cocoltre/Visual-Perception/README.md

 - `ext_var_title`, str: Title for the external variable/input, used in plots.

 Under `## Check that the model is working` (*Not in predictive_templates*)
-- `n`, int: Number of trials for creating a NOT noisy simulation.
+- `n`, int: Number of trials for creating a noiseless simulation.
 - `orientation_perc_external`, float: Probability of simulated responses following orientation in external state.
 - `orientation_perc_internal`, float: Probability of simulated responses following orientation in internal state.